 To steam a vegetable means to expose it to hot water to soften the food and make it more tender.

-How to do it: If you have a steam basket (available on Amazon, Target, etc), place veggies in it and put it on top of a pot of boiling water.
-Leave it on the pot for approximately 5 to 7 minutes, or until the veggies are softened to your liking.
-If you don’t have a steam basket, you can also use a sieve.
+How to do it: If you have a steamer basket (available on Amazon, Target, etc), place chopped veggies in it and put it on top of a pot with a few inches of boiling water.
+Cover the pot, and cook until the veggies are softened to your liking.
+If you don’t have a basket, you can also use a mesh sieve.
+Check out my post on steamed veggies for more information.

 Boiling vegetables is one of the easiest ways to prepare them.
 How do you think mashed potatoes on Thanksgiving get made, after all?!